tokamak-network/trh-platform/README.md

 ```

 This single command will:
-1. Start all services with `docker-compose up -d`
+1. Start all services with `docker compose up -d`
 2. Run the setup script to configure the backend container

 ### Option 2: Manual Setup